Welcome to Yale's Perception & Cognition Lab!

 After Yale: Postdoctoral Fellow, MIT, Brain & Cognitive Sciences, Tenenbaum Lab

 While in the lab from 2006 to 2011, Tao brought life to vision science, making many discoveries related to 'social vision' (in general) and to the perception of animacy (in particular).
 His papers have great titles (e.g. The Psychophysics of Chasing, The Wolfpack Effect) and one of them has a paragraph about assassins.
-Tao, now a postdoc at MIT, has great taste in science fiction.

 Nick Turk-Browne (Lab Page)